DefGuard/docs/features/ldap-and-active-directory-integration/two-way-ldap-and-active-directory-synchronization.md

 {% hint style="warning" %}
 **Availability**

-This feature is available in all plans, with usage limits.
+This feature is available in Business and Enterprise plans.
 See the [pricing page](https://defguard.net/pricing/) for details.
-{% endhint %}

-{% hint style="warning" %}
-This feature is available since Defguard version 1.3.0.
 {% endhint %}

 {% hint style="danger" %}